cococo2000/Web3Bench/README.md

 - config/*
     - This directory contains various configuration files used for testing on the VM.
 Each configuration file is designed to facilitate specific testing scenarios and workloads.
         - `loaddata.xml`: the configuration file for loading data into the database
-        - `runthread1.xml`: the configuration file for running point query workloads (R1, W1*, W4 and W6) at a rate of 300 requests per minute.
+        - `runthread1.xml`: the configuration file for running point query workloads (R1, W1* and W4) at a rate of 1000*scalefactor/48 requests per minute.
+            - Total number of requests in one hour for R1 = 1000*scalefactor
+            - The weight of R1:W11:W12:W13:W14:W4 = 80%:4%:4%:4%:4%:4%
+                - The weight of R1 is 80%, so the total number of requests in one hour for R1, W1* and W4 = 1000*scalefactor/80% = 1250*scalefactor
+                - The total rate per minute of thread1 = 1250*scalefactor/60 = 1000*scalefactor/48
-        - `runthread2.xml`: the configuration file for running complex query workloads once in serial covering R3*, W2, W3 and W5*.
+        - `runthread2.xml`: the configuration file for running complex query workloads once in serial covering R3*, W2, W3, W5* and W6.
-        - `runR21.xml`: the configuration file for running R21 at a rate of 1 request per minute.
+        - `runR21.xml`: the configuration file for running R21 at a rate of 10*scalefactor/60 request per minute.
-        - `runR22.xml`: the configuration file for running R22 at a rate of 1 request per minute.
+        - `runR22.xml`: the configuration file for running R22 at a rate of 10*scalefactor/60 request per minute.
-        - `runR23.xml`: the configuration file for running R23 at a rate of 1 request per minute.
+        - `runR23.xml`: the configuration file for running R23 at a rate of 10*scalefactor/60 request per minute.
-        - `runR24.xml`: the configuration file for running R24 at a rate of 1 request per minute.
+        - `runR24.xml`: the configuration file for running R24 at a rate of 10*scalefactor/60 request per minute.

 ### Workload Descriptor